(A) Purpose

 an amendment of the letter of offer.

-probationary period can apply for promotion only once during the period of
+period can apply for promotion only once during the period of the extension,

-their extension, either during or at the end of the probationary period.
-The
+either during or at the end of the probationary period.
+The recommendation of

-recommendation of the university tenure and promotions committee, dean, and
+the university tenure and promotions committee, dean, and provost has the same

-president has the same standing as recommendations in which the probationary
+standing as recommendations in which the probationary period was not

 (3) Promotion of tenure track assistant